mathigon/textbooks/content/triangles/content.md

 endpoints, and draw the second side of the triangle.
 However, we don’t yet know where this side will end.

-Instead, let’s pick any point around this line, pretend it’s the third vertex of the triangle and measure an angle of 50°.
+Instead, let’s pick any point around this line, pretend it is the third vertex of the triangle and measure an angle of 50°.

 As you can see, this doesn’t quite work: the third side does not yet link up